reframejs/reframe/docs/overview.template.md

 - **Progressive Eject** -
   All Reframe parts are ejectable:
   You can eject the build configuration, and/or the rendering, and/or the routing, and/or the server, etc.

 - **Minimal glue code** -
   We isolate a maximum of code in do-one-thing-do-it-well libraries.
   That way, we managed to minimize the glue code to a tiny ~500 lines of code.

 - **Flexible stack** -
   Reframe assembles a flexible stack:
-  You can configure your app to have a frontend only (aka static site), a frontend + backend (aka SSR app), a backend only, or a frontend + backend + database/ORM (aka full-stack app).
+  You can configure your app to have a frontend only (aka static site), a frontend + backend (aka SSR app), a backend only (aka old-school app with plain old HTML), or a frontend + backend + database/ORM (aka full-stack app).
-  And adding/removing a backend and a is easy
+  And it is easy to add/remove a backend, and/or a frontend, and/or a database/ORM to an existing app.

 Some benefits of Reframe's flexibility: